section-engineering-education/engineering-education/content/articles/wpf-vs-winforms/index.md

 ![Results after adding two numbers](/engineering-education/wpf-vs-winforms/results.png)

 Controls are readily employed in Windows Forms, making them easy to use but when designing is necessary, Windows forms should not be utilized.
+This is because the code for each event and procedure in WinForms, is firmly tied with the UI element.
+Even if you utilized the visual designer in WinForms, the designer extension component of your form had layout code created in the language of your choice (for example, C#, VB.NET, or C++).
+Without that code, you wouldn't be able to construct the form individually.
+This means that in order to create the UI, you have to be familiar with the language.
 <!--  -->
 ### What is WPF?
 After Microsoft introduced Windows Presentation Foundation (WPF) in 2007, which replaced Windows Form, the creation of desktop applications has altered considerably.